KUT 90.5 and KUTX 98.9 CPB Funding Overview

 What we know today here at KUT and KUTX

 - The appropriation for the CPB is set two years in advance; a system designed to provide a buffer between funding and changes in the political climate.
-Therefore, funding has been secured for FY2018 and FY2019, but has not yet been distributed.
+Therefore, funding has been secured for FY2019, but has not yet been distributed.
 Technically, these appropriations could be rescinded.

 - Annual funding for the CPB has been level at $445 million for several years.
 That amounts to about $1.35 per citizen per year.